tychos-ai/tychos-python/README.md

 export TYCHOS_API_KEY='sk_a9adj...'
 ```

-Or initialize the VectorDataStore using an api_key:
+Or initialize the VectorDataStore using an API key:
 ```python
 import tychos
 data_store = tychos.VectorDataStore(api_key="sk_a9adj...")